Realizing Dichotomies in the history of Voice: The Ill-founded metaphysical schizopus (synthetic schisms)

 Tristam Vivian Adams is a writer and researcher in the Department of Visual Cultures, Goldsmiths College, University of London.

-As part of ‘Symposium’ at MK Gallery, Milton Keynes this writing was presented in context with: history, language, mythology and voice alongside works by the following artists: Dave Charlesworth, Jack Brindley & Tim Dixon, Jack Strange, Luke McCreadie and Zac Gvi.
+As part of a series of events at MK Gallery, Milton Keynes, ‘Symposium’ brought together work by artists Dave Charlesworth, Jack Brindley & Tim Dixon, Jack Strange, Luke McCreadie and Zac Gvi.
+This writing can be considered in relation to the following: history, language, mythology and voice.